-- 7. Prior Prince George's County Zoning Ordinance: The project conforms with Section 27-515 of the prior Zoning Ordinance, regarding uses permitted in the R-S Zone.
+- 7. Prior Prince George's County Zoning Ordinance: The project conforms with Section 27-515 of the Zoning Ordinance, regarding uses permitted in the R-S Zone.
 A single-family detached dwelling is a permitted use in the zone.
-The project is also in compliance with the requirements of Section 27-501, which includes regulations applicable to the R-S Zone.
+The project is also in compliance with the requirements of Section 27-501 of the Zoning Ordinance, which includes regulations applicable to the R-S Zone.
 The project also conforms to the requirements of Section 27-528 of the Zoning Ordinance, regarding required findings for SDP applications, and Section 27-530 of the Zoning Ordinance, regarding amendments to approved SDP applications. - 8.
-Zoning Map Amendment (Basic Plan) A-9763-C: The project is in compliance with the requirements of A-9839-C, as the proposed deck enclosure in the rear yard setback does not alter findings of conformance with the basic plan that were made at the time of approval of the SDP. - 9.
+Zoning Map Amendment (Basic Plan) A-9763-C: The project is in compliance with the requirements of A-9763-C, since the proposed deck and screened porch, located in the rear yard setback, do not alter findings of conformance with the basic plan, that were made at the time of approval of the SDP. - 9.
 Comprehensive Design Plan CDP-9706: The project complies with the requirements of CDP-9706, except regarding the required rear yard setback.
-The CDP stipulates that the minimum rear yard setback for single-family detached houses with a lot size of 6,000-7,999 square feet is 15 feet.
-The proposed deck enclosure encroaches into the rear setback 5 feet. - 10.
-Beech Tree East Village, Plat Five, recorded as Plat Book 196 page 92: The subject project is in compliance with the requirements contained in the plat notes of Beech Tree East Village, Plat Five, recorded as Plat Book 196, page 92. - 11.
-Specific Design Plan SDP-0614, Beech Tree East Village: SDP-0614 was approved by the Planning Board on February 25, 2008, for 10 single-family semi-detached villa units, and 1 single-family detached unit.
-The subject project is in compliance with the requirements of SDP-0614, Beech Tree East Village, except for the rear yard setback and for lots with a lot size between 6,000-7,999 square feet.
-The proposed deck enclosure would extend into the designated setback by 5 feet.
+The CDP stipulates that the minimum rear yard setback for single-family detached houses, with a lot size of 6,000 to 7,999 square feet, is 15 feet.
+The proposed deck and screened porch encroach into the rear setback by 5 feet. - 10.
+Beech Tree East Village, Plat 5, recorded as Plat Book 196 page 92: The subject project is in compliance with the requirements contained in the plat notes of Beech Tree East Village, Plat 5, recorded as Plat Book 196, page 92 - 11.
+Specific Design Plan SDP-0111 Beech Tree East Village: SDP-0111 was approved by the Planning Board on June 10, 2002, for construction of single-family homes and a golf course.
+The subject project is in compliance with the requirements of SDP-0111, Beech Tree East Village, except for the rear yard setback for lots with a lot size between 6,000-7,999 square feet.
+The proposed deck and screened porch would extend into the designated setback by 5 feet.